Biofall/scholar-summary/README.md

    cp user.env.example user.env
    ```
 - Fill in the your relevant info for the user.env file
-   - Add your OPENAI_API_KEY and ensure your Gmail username/pass
+   - Add your OPENAI_API_KEY and ensure your Gmail username/pass.
+See optional steps below if 2FA and Google App Passwords need to be setup.
 - See config.py for environment variable usage.

-4. **Set up a Google App Password**
+#### OPTIONAL - Set up a Google App Password
+---
 If you have **Two-Factor Authentication (2FA)** enabled on your Google account, you’ll need to create an App Password to allow Scholar Summarizer to access your Gmail account via the Gmail API.
 Steps to Create a Google App Password:
 1. Sign in to Your Google Account:
 - Navigate to your Google Account.
 2. Access Security Settings:
 - From the left-hand menu, select Security.
 3. Ensure 2FA is Enabled:
 - Under the “Signing in to Google” section, make sure 2-Step Verification is ON.
 If it’s not, you’ll need to enable it first.
 4. Create an App Password:
 - Click on App passwords.
 (This option appears only if 2FA is enabled.)
 - You might be prompted to enter your password again for security.
 - In the “Select app” dropdown, choose Other (Custom name).
 - Enter a name like ScholarSummarizer and click Generate.
 - Google will provide a 16-character app password.
 Copy this password as you’ll need it for the user.env file.

-5.**Update user.env with the App Password**
+5. Update user.env with the App Password
 - Open your user.env file.
 - Replace the Gmail password field with the newly generated app password.
    ```env